mohammed-elkomy/quran-qa/Quran QA 2023/Task-B/readme.md

 4. pre-training data generation
 5. training and fine-tuning of a LM
 6. downloading and obtaining a dump file
+7.
+🎉 All models can be found on my [huggingface account](https://huggingface.co/MatMulMan)

 **Once the training is made you will find a dump file saved!**